Adnan1205/CV_PROJECT/README.md

 HOW TO RUN

+To run on Google Colab, follow the following steps :

 1. Upload the "CV_Project_Final.ipynb" file on Google Colab.
 2. Upload the image file you want to run the pipeline on.
+3. Change the filepath in the pipeline by changing the "file_path" variable in the second code block as file_path = "/content/[FILE NAME]", eg : file_path = "/content/flower.jpg"
-3. Run all the codeblocks
+4. Run all the codeblocks

 To run on local jupyter notebooks, the file paths defined in the code have to be changed accordingly.